Tuesday 6 May 1941

 Possibility of outbreak of war at any moment is very high….
 German generals estimate the Red Army’s fighting capacity is so low…[it] will be destroyed in the course of a few weeks.This information, of course, is extremely accurate and jibes with more general warnings coming from various other sources, such as his military attache in Berlin.
 However, Stalin does not think much of Sorge - viewing him as a sort of ne'er-do-well more interested in partying than providing useful information.
 Accordingly, Stalin does not change his own dispositions to any great extent.

-Separately and coincidentally, Ernest Hemingway, who many suspect to be a US spy (though this is only hypothetical and never proven) and who accurately predicts the eventual outbreak of war between the National and Communist Chinese, departs today from Hong Kong aboard a Pan Am Clipper to return to the United States.
+Separately and coincidentally, Ernest Hemingway, who many think serves as a US spy (this is only hypothetical and never proven) and who accurately predicts the eventual outbreak of war between the National and Communist Chinese, departs today from Hong Kong aboard a Pan Am Clipper to return to the United States.
 Hemingway has been in Asia for 100 days on a very curious trip accompanying his new bride, Martha Gellhorn.
 Hemingway has led a hard-partying lifestyle (which seems to have been common among expatriates in Asia at the time).
-Hemingway in fact has spent much of the trip alone - or, shall we say discreetly, without his wife - and his solo departure is commonly seen as marking the end of his brief marriage.
+Hemingway, in fact, has spent much of the trip alone - or, shall we say discreetly, without his wife - and his solo departure is commonly seen as marking the end of his brief marriage.
 Gellhorn, who actually may have been the spy in the couple (all of this is conjecture), will carry a grudge against Hemingway for the rest of her life.
 Hemingway will have many more direct interactions with World War II over the next few years.

 US/Australian Relations: Australian Prime Minister Robert Menzies, aboard a Clipper flying boat, arrives safely in Bermuda.
 He has breakfast, then departs immediately for New York aboard a Douglas DC-3.
 He is ensconced in the Ritz-Carlton by dinnertime.